-- a) May have one or two joints - b) May be double-jointed with rounded or rotating mouthpiece allowing for better fit and comfort. - c) May have a slightly curved port, allowing more room for the tongue.
-The maximum height is 30mm from the lower part of the side of the tongue to the highest point of the deviation. - c)d) Wavy bits are allowed - d)e) A coupling is permitted as the centre link and must be solid with no moveable parts other than a roller.
+- a) May have one or two joints - b) May be double-jointed with rounded or rotating mouthpiece allowing for better fit and comfort.
+The edges must be rounded and the length of the centre link must be 4.5cm long as a maximum. - c) May have a slightly curved port, allowing more room for the tongue.
+The maximum height is 30mm from the lower part of the side of the tongue to the highest point of the deviation.
+The widest part of the deviation must be where the mouthpiece contacts the tongue and must have a minimum width of 30mm.
+The mouthpiece of a jointed or unjointed snaffle may be shaped in a curve within the dimensions specified above. - d) Wavy bits are allowed

-- e)f)\\The centre link must be smooth and rounded - f)g) The diameter of the mouthpiece must be a minimum of 14mm for Horses and 10mm for Ponies at the rings or cheeks.
+- e) A coupling is permitted as the centre link and must be solid with no moveable parts other than a roller. - f) The centre link must be rounded - g) The diameter of the mouthpiece must be a minimum of 14mm for Horses and 10mm for Ponies at the rings or cheeks.